 (A) Each hospice care program shall have an interdisciplinary team or teams that provides or supervises the provision of hospice care and services.
-The governing body of the hospice care program shall designate a registered nurse that is a member of an interdisciplinary team to coordinate the overall functioning of that interdisciplinary team to ensure all of the following.
+The registered nurse designated to coordinate each interdisciplinary team shall ensure all of the following for that team:

 (1) There is ongoing assessment of the hospice patient's and family's needs;

 (2) That all components of the plan of care are addressed by the interdisciplinary team; and

 (3) The plan of care is implemented in accordance with its terms.

 (B) If the hospice care program has more than one interdisciplinary team, it shall designate which team is to be responsible for establishing the policies and procedures or it shall specify particular areas for which each team is to establish policies and procedures.